“I want to invest but it’s complicated, time-consuming and boring…”

 1. The Simpsons: Always afford your investments

-In one episode (Episode 17, Season 5 for the fans out here), Bart receives an elephant as a prize for calling in to a radio station.
-While it appears to be a fun gift, the maintenance costs of “Stampy” the elephant are so considerable that Homer has no other choice then deciding to let the animal go.
+In one episode (Episode 17, Season 5 for the real fans out here), Bart receives an elephant as a prize for calling in to a radio station.
+While it appears to be a fun gift, the maintenance costs of “Stampy” the elephant are so considerable that Homer has no other choice than deciding to let the animal go.
 After failing to sell it, he agrees to give it away to a shelter.

 On a side note, if you buy a security, make sure it can be sold later!

 You as well were a big fan of Walter White aka Hal from Malcolm in the Middle ?
 Well he made, at least in the serie, enough money than he’d ever need by producing and selling drugs.
 His issue was that he could simply not stop doing it, although he was aware it would end up badly.

 He let his initial investment goals - to get money for his cancer treatment - fade away and got tempted into going for higher returns.
 This is called being greedy.
 It's fine to be greedy, but if you go for higher return, remember that you will bear much higher risk as well!